 Step 3: Start resetting a Windows 7 Password

-After saving the settings in the step 2, it will automatically boot your locked computer from the disc, then you should eventually see the screen below.
+After it automatically boots your locked computer from the disc, then you should eventually see the screen below.

 Now, simply choose target user account(s) you want to reset password for, and click Reset button to start resetting password on Windows 7.
 A few seconds later, the password will be set to be blank (empty password).

 Not having a Windows 7 password is a big security concern, so we recommend you configure a new password right away.
 Also, please take good care of the password reset disk created previously so you'll never need to worry about forgetting the password to Windows 7 on your computer again.

 How to Delete a password or create a new account (Special version only)